-Advanced Placement for LPNs Into Hybrid NURS112
+Advanced Placement for LPNs Into Hybrid NURS112M

 Prospective students must attend an LPN-RN Nursing info session.
-Applicants must be a currently NH licensed LPN and successfully complete the ATI LPN STEP Test with a required individual score of 66.7% or better.
+A & P II and Microbiology must be completed by May 31st.
+Applicants must be a currently NH licensed LPN and successfully complete the NLN Nursing Acceleration Challenge Exam (NACE) I: Foundations of Nursing with a required overall percent correct score of 74% or better.
 Applications and required documents must be completed by December 31st.

-Transfer Into NURS112
+Transfer Into NURS112M

-Transfer into NURS112 is an option only if there is space available in the program.
+Transfer into NURS112M is an option only if there is space available in the program.
 In order to be considered for transfer from another nursing program, students must: have permission of the Director of Nursing, have successfully completed (a minimum course grade C) a Nursing Fundamentals course within the past 2 years and successfully complete the following: Excelsior College examination; #403: Fundamentals of Nursing with a grade of "C" or better.

-Advanced placement and transfer students accepted into NURS112 must attend Nursing Process Seminar prior to the start of NURS112 and must have completed all prerequisite coursework by examination or transfer credit.
+Advanced placement and transfer students accepted into NURS112M must attend Nursing Process Seminar prior to the start of NURS112M and must have completed all prerequisite coursework by examination or transfer credit.